mysociety/alaveteli/customising/themes.md

 you override and customise the code, the easier your site will be to maintain in the long term.
-Any customisation is possible, but for each customisation beyond the simple cases documented here, ask yourself or your client, "can we possibly live without this?"
+Any customisation is possible, but for each customisation beyond the simple cases documented here, ask yourself (or your client), "can we possibly live without this?"
 If the answer is "no", then consider starting a discussion about a pluggable way of achieving your goals, rather than overriding any of the core code.